Which hexagons tessellate?

 Show that among the interior angles of a convex polygon there cannot be more than three acute angles.

 Billy's class had a robot called Fred who could draw with chalk held underneath him.
 What shapes did the pupils make Fred draw?

-Can you find all the different triangles on these peg boards, and
+Can you find all the different triangles on these peg boards, and find their angles?

 This LOGO Challenge emphasises the idea of breaking down a problem into smaller manageable parts.
 Working on squares and angles.

 How would you move the bands on the pegboard to alter these shapes?

 Turn through bigger angles and draw stars with Logo.

 More Logo for beginners.
 Learn to calculate exterior angles and draw regular polygons using procedures and variables.

 Drawing the right diagram can help you to prove a result about the angles in a line of squares.